ZyMaCa/ZyMaCa/README.md

 I am Zyra Mae C. Calagui, with a flair for coding and database management skills.
 I thrive on tackling complex problems and crafting elegant solutions.
-My journey in tech has started when I took the BS Information Technology program.
+My journey in tech has started when I took the BSEMC D.A-Tech program.

 Education:
 BSEMC with Specializaion in Digital Animation Technology